elastic/connectors/docs/DEVELOPING.md

 - `bulk` calls are emitted every 500 operations (this is configurable for slow networks).

 To implement a new source, check [CONTRIBUTE.rst](./CONTRIBUTING.md)

+## Runtime dependencies

+- MacOS or Linux server.
+The connector has been tested with CentOS 7, MacOS Monterey v12.0.1.
+- Python version 3.10 or later.